 |500-1,000 sq. ft||$5,318|

 |2,000-2,500 sq. ft.||$10,022|

 |3,000-3,500 sq. ft.||$15,046|

-Tearing out an old patio slab will add to the cost.
+Your total cost will also increase if you need a pro to remove an old concrete patio slab.
 For example, A&C Concrete charges $1.25 per square foot to tear out an old patio that can be easily accessed with equipment, Ochoa says.
 Project costs will be higher if the site is not easily accessible, in which case it would take two to three workers several hours to tear out the patio by hand, Ochoa says.

 You can hire a concrete contractor to install a concrete patio by browsing Thumbtack, entering the details of your project and requesting a quote for a local cost in your zip code.
 The contractor may need to visit your home to gauge the accessibility of the site or difficulty of installation to calculate an accurate quote.
 Pros typically offer free estimates or quotes.

-Alternatively, bricks or brick pavers can be added surrounding the concrete, enhancing the look and feel of the patio – you can even create a pathway to connect your patio to your deck or concrete driveway seamlessly using concrete pavers or brick pavers!
+Alternatively, bricks or brick pavers can be added surrounding the concrete, enhancing the patio's look and feel — you can even create a pathway to connect your patio to your deck or concrete driveway seamlessly using concrete pavers or brick pavers.

 Building a concrete patio could be a great choice for your home.
 Concrete is long-standing, versatile, and easy to maintain and clean.
 Start your search for a concrete contractor on Thumbtack, and start requesting free cost estimates.